sirchuck/site_works/README.md

             deleteOrRamvar($key, $value, $tag) See Usage below
             exitRamvar()    = This will force the ramvar server to exit, but if you have systemD or upstart be aware it may restart on you.
 I don't think you'll ever use this clearRamvar()   = This will clear all variables held by the local ramvar, you would likely call syncRamvar() after clearing.
-You might do this if you thought your ramvar was corrupted syncRamvar()    = This will call the first available ramvar server and update the local ramvar variables.
+You might do this if you thought your ramvar was corrupted clearAllRamvar() = This will clear all variables held by all ramvar servers. syncRamvar()    = This will call the first available ramvar server and update the local ramvar variables.
 It does not clear any of its old variables. fullsyncRamvar() = This will call every available ramvar server and update its current variables.
 It will not clear any old variables on its own.
         - Command Line Action